 Agave is a desert plant, native to Mexico and hardy in zones 8-10.
-While generally a low maintenance, easy-to-grow plant, agave can be susceptible to fungal and bacterial rots, as well as pest problems such as the agave snout weevil and the agave plant bug (Caulotops barberi).
+While generally a low maintenance, easy-to-grow plant, agave can be susceptible to fungal and bacterial rots, as well as pest problems such as the agave snout weevil and the agave plant bug also known as Caulotops barberi.
 If you have noticed bugs eating agave plants in your landscape, continue reading to learn more about Caulotops barberi pests and controlling agave plant bugs in the garden.

 What are Caulotops Barberi Pests?

-In the landscape, agave plants can potentially grow to a height and spread of 20 feet.
+In the landscape, agave plants can potentially grow to a height and spread of 20 feet (6 m.).
 However, these landscape grown agaves can be susceptible to the Caulotops barberi pest, resulting in stunted or irregular growth.
-If you notice stunted or distorted growth, speckled or spotted foliage, or what appears to be scabs or chew marks on your agave plants, you may wonder, “Are bugs on my agave?”
+If you notice stunted or distorted growth, speckled or spotted foliage, or what appears to be scabs or chew marks on your agave plants, you may wonder, “Are bugs on my agave?”.
 The answer may be a resounding, yes!

 The agave plant bug is also commonly called the agave running bug because for such a small insect, it has long legs, enabling the insect to run very quickly.
 These 1.6 mm long insects can go almost unnoticed because they are so small and will quickly hide if they feel threatened.
 Agave plant bugs are most likely the culprit in U.S. hardiness zones 8-10.
 Container grown agave plants in cooler climates are rarely effected by this pest, though.